 Students must maintain appropriate behavior, full attendance, and achieve at the top level of their ability to remain in Unitech Training Academy.
-Upon recommendation of the Instructor, Director, and/or Director of Education any student can be removed from the school for the remainder of the term or permanently removed if the joint judgment of Instructor, Director, and/or Director of Education merits this conclusion.
+Upon recommendation of the Instructor, Campus President, and/or Director of Education any student can be removed from the school for the remainder of the term or permanently removed if the joint judgment of Instructor, Campus President, and/or Director of Education.
 Academics, behavior, attire, or attendance can be singularly, or in combination, be the criteria used for dismissal from Unitech Training Academy.